Emrek-stack/Iyzipay.Core/README.md

 * To install Iyzipay, run the following command in the Package Manager Console
 ```
-Install-Package Iyzipay
+Install-Package IyzipayCore
 ```
- Or you can download the latest .dll from:  https://github.com/iyzico/iyzipay-dotnet/releases/latest
+ Or you can download the latest .dll from:  https://github.com/EmreKarahan/Iyzipay.Core/releases/latest

 * Newtonsoft.Json 8.0.2 from http://www.newtonsoft.com/json#